Secatul/secatul-digital-garden/content/api-hub/api_hub_01.md

 - The data is filtered based on the tool name
 - The list updates dynamically
 - The input is sanitized using DOMPurify
-- Everything is modularized into reusable components
+- Everything is modularized into reusable components.